Mourad777/blog/README.md

 -photos are uploaded via the laravel server for the purpose of manipulating the size before storing them in the s3 bucket

 Real-time updates using pusher
--pusher v 7 was incompatible with laravel 7 so I had to downgrade pusher to 4.1
 -real-time updates occur when a post,video,photo,category,country thumbnail or comment is updated